InteropIO/rest-config-example-node-js/README.md

-# Glue42 Configuration Service Example
+# io.Connect Desktop Configuration Service Example

-[**Glue42 Enterprise**](https://glue42.com/desktop-enterprise/) uses application, layout, system and other configurations defined on the local machine, but can also be reconfigured to fetch them from a REST service.
+[**io.Connect Desktop**](https://docs.interop.io/desktop/getting-started/what-is-io-connect-desktop/general-overview/index.html) uses application, layout, system and other configurations defined on the local machine, but can also be reconfigured to fetch them from a REST service.

-This example project shows how to run a Node.js REST service that provides configuration stores for **Glue42 Enterprise**.
+This example project shows how to run a Node.js REST service that provides configuration stores for **io.Connect Desktop**.

 Note that this is a sample implementation and some parts of it must be extended to work well in a multi-user scenario.

 ## Configuration and Start

 This example uses application definitions in JSON format located in the `configuration\DEMO-T42\apps` folder.
 Layout definitions are fetched from and saved in the `configuration\DEMO-T42\layouts` folder.
-You can also use your own application definitions, but they must be in the standard Glue42 [application definition](https://docs.glue42.com/developers/configuration/application/index.html) format.
+You can also use your own application definitions, but they must be in the standard io.Connect Desktop [application definition](https://docs.interop.io/desktop/developers/configuration/application/index.html) format.
 System and other configuration files are located in the `configuration\DEMO-T42\configs` folder.

 To start: